 Step 2: Practice Good Sleep Hygiene

-Good sleep hygiene is a necessary step to maximizing your nightly rest.
+Proper sleep hygiene is a necessary step to maximizing your nightly rest.
+You might wonder “What does sleep hygiene mean?”
 Make sure everything in your bedroom feels as comfortable and soothing as possible.
-Make sure your bedding is washed regularly, and that thermostat is set between 65-75 degrees Fahrenheit.
+Make sure your bedding is washed regularly, and that thermostat is set between 60-68 degrees Fahrenheit.
 Dim your lights at least an hour before bed and turn off your electronic devices before retiring for the night.
 You can also establish a relaxing nightly ritual such as taking a warm shower or bath.
 Whatever it means for you, just make sure you and your room are ready for rest and relaxation.

 Step 3: Unwind Before Bed

 Finally, make it a priority to unwind in the evening by practicing personal relaxation or meditation techniques that work best for you.
-This is different for everyone, but suggestions include writing in a gratitude journal to ease your mind and focus on the positives in life, listen to a relaxing audiobook or podcast, or doing a few minutes of focused breathing and meditation.
+This is different for everyone, but suggestions include writing in a gratitude journal to ease your mind and focus on the positives in life, listening to a relaxing bedtime sound machine, or doing a few minutes of focused breathing and meditation.